memo33/submenus-dll/README.md

 - `Building Submenus` (0xaa1dd399): the Button IDs of the submenus this building appears in if the DLL is loaded.

-Without the DLL, the building instead appears in the original menu as defined by the `OccupantGroups` property (see table below).
+Without the DLL or if the submenu does not exist or is not installed, the building instead appears in the original menu as defined by the `OccupantGroups` property (see table below).

 ### Creating a new submenu button